Skilled workers from abroad

 Contracts & Organisation

-We take care of all documents, contracts and authorisations.
-We also organise transport for the workers to the place of work.
-The labour force can be ready for deployment in Germany in as little as 7 days
+We take care of all documents, contracts, and permits.
+We also organize transport for the workers to the job site.
+Within just 7 days, the workers can be ready for deployment in Germany.

 Secondment of subcontractors